-Reverse Mitosis is a stop motion animation created to dance the fine line between digital and tactile mediums.
+Reverse Mitosis is a print series and a stop motion animation created to dance the fine line between digital and tactile mediums.
 The full animation is composed of almost 500 individually screen printed shapes.

 In order to evoke the sense that the shapes had three-dimensional depth, I created each polyhedron digitally.
 I rotated the shapes how I wanted them to move, image-capturing them at every incremental stage, and then screen printed the shapes onto sheets of paper.
 Then, I cut each frame out by hand and scanned them back into a digital space, including the imperfections from cutting and printing.
 Each shape then became part of a larger frame, which were stitched together in Adobe After Effects.